Zokhoi/vscode-ftml/README.md

 A VSCode extension for support of FTML, the markup language of SCP Foundation.

-This extension supports only a subset of [Wikidot text](https://www.wikidot.com/doc-wiki-syntax:start) (Wikitext), refered to as [FTML](https://github.com/scpwiki/wikijump/tree/develop/ftml) (Foundation Text Markup Language).
+This extension supports only a subset of [Wikidot text](https://www.wikidot.com/doc-wiki-syntax:start) (Wikitext), refered to as [FTML](https://github.com/scpwiki/ftml) (Foundation Text Markup Language).

+Multiple rendering backends are available, with the default being [FTML](https://github.com/scpwiki/ftml).
+Other backends include [Wdpr](https://github.com/r74tech/wdpr) and native Wikidot.

 ## Features for desktop and web VSCode